headlamp-k8s/headlamp/plugins/README.md

 ------                   | -----------
 examples/                | Exmaple folder examples/pod-counter     | Example plugin.
-Displays number of Pods in title bar. headlamp-plugin          | headlamp-plugin script which plugins use. headlamp-plugin/template | Template for new Headlamp plugins.
+Displays number of Pods in title bar. examples/monitor-link    | If Grafana is installed, shows a link in the top bar. headlamp-plugin          | headlamp-plugin script which plugins use. headlamp-plugin/template | Template for new Headlamp plugins.